If you haven't already, read our guide to find out more about the emotional and practical impact of a relationship breakdown.

 Deal with any shared debts you have.

-If your relationship is ending or has ended, you may have shared or personal debts which need to be sorted.
+If your finances are connected to your partner’s, you may have shared debts which you’ll need to sort out.
 Look at the Money Advice Service advice on managing debt when a relationship ends.

 Work our what maintenance you need to pay or be paid.